McShelby/hugo-theme-relearn/exampleSite/content/configuration/sitemanagement/outputformats/_index.en.md

 +++
 categories = ["howto"]
-description = "What other formats can a page be displayed in" title = "Available Output Formats" weight = 5
+description = "What formats can a page be displayed in" outputs = ["html", "rss", "print", "markdown"] title = "Available Output Formats" weight = 5
 +++

+The Relearn theme by default comes with templates for HTML and RSS for each page.

+In addition you can configure the below formats.

+If this is not enough, learn how to [create your own output formats](configuration/customization/outputformats).

 ## Print Support